-- 1 In the toolbox, click the Pick tool

-- 2 Select the text object.

-- In the toolbox, click the Fill tool
+- Select the text object. - In the toolbox, click the Fill tool

-- 4 Specify any tool settings on the property bar.

-- 5 Click each text character that you want to fill.
+- Specify any tool settings on the property bar. - Click each text character that you want to fill.

 You must click directly in a character; otherwise, the fill is applied to the entire image.
 You can undo an unwanted fill by clicking Edit > Undo Flood Fill.